 Let me preface this by saying I do think everyone should have a food budget (budgets in general) and I do think that MOST PEOPLE have the ability to purchase good food…

 I think I was at Sam’s Club in the check-out line when it finally hit me.
 I had a very few things in my buggy: cheese, fresh produce, nuts, meat….you know, only the things a good and holy person buys (insert sarcasm font).
 When she told me the total, I was disgusted because I knew it was over half of my budget for the month.
-Half.

 I pulled my cart over to the side to put everything back in my pocketbook (because I’m OCD like that) and the lady behind me pulled up to check out.
 I wasn’t trying to eavesdrop.
 Her buggy was full – double mine.
 And her total ended up being a lot less.
 But she had purchased some things that I hadn’t – a few processed foods and some fun stuff like doughnuts and snack mix.
 And I distinctly remember thinking, “I wish I could buy that stuff instead.”
 Let me tell you something.

 If you have a large budget because God has blessed you abundantly, that’s GREAT!
 I pray that happens to everyone. 🙂 But sometimes we’re in valleys…and our budget is low.
 And if the budget says “regular ole eggs,” that’s what you buy.
 Because it doesn’t make sense to sacrifice electricity or housing for free-range eggs.

 I am so sorry for those times when I looked in someone else’s cart (I’m a cart peeker) and thought “Man, they shouldn’t be buying that!
 Look at my holy grocery cart full of good-for-you food! *Beats self on chest like Tarzan.*” The truth is, I don’t know their budget.
 I don’t know your budget.
 But I do know this – we are all just doing the best that we can with the budget that we’re given.

 That means that I don’t buy organic beef and chicken.
 Or produce.
 In fact, I don’t buy organic much of anything (I’m convinced most of that is propaganda anyway, but’s another post for another day).
 If I tried to buy “all the right foods” it would drain my budget super fast…and I know that $400 is more than a lot of other people have…but way less than some others.

 So, for us and at this point in our life, we buy the Cheese Doodles for a treat.
 I buy conventional produce and I’m not sorry.
-You can see our nightly meals, which I always post on Instagram.
+You can see our nightly meals, which I often post on Instagram.
 Food is expensive.
 No matter what someone else tells you.
 And it’s okay and RIGHT to purchase the food that’s dictated by your budget.